-This all began in summer of 2010—this was a university term project at the time, and with only a distant connection to Amboseli National Park.
+The making of White Elephant all began in summer of 2010—this was an animation class term project at the time, with a loose connection to Amboseli National Park.
 The Greater Amboseli ecosystem is a two million-acre area basking in the shadow of Mount Kilimanjaro, bordering southern Kenya and northern Tanzania.
 Amboseli is one of the richest wildlife areas that remain in Africa.
-The only connection with this project was a photograph.
-This is that photograph: this portrait of an elephant was applied as the front orthographic image plane in the making of a three-dimension computer-generated model elephant, for example, for this project.
+The only connection to this animation project was a photograph.
+This is that photograph: this portrait of an elephant was applied as the front orthographic image plane in the making of a three-dimensional computer-generated model elephant, for example, for an animated short.

-In July 2010, entirely coincidentally, wildlife photographer Nick Brandt had returned to Amboseli.
-In much of the previous decade, he had spent many months following the elephants there and, as a result, had the opportunity to come to know some of them intimately.
+This project had not yet begun in July 2010 when, coincidentally, wildlife photographer Nick Brandt had returned to Amboseli.
+For much of the previous decade, Brandt had spent many months following the elephants there and, as a result, had the opportunity to come to know some of them intimately.
 This was one of those elephants: the image is simply striking.
-So much so that this image reference for Ella was immediately identified when a story of a pioneering conservation group, co-founded by a photographer inspired by wildlife in East Africa, featured photography of a similarly striking style.
+So much so that this image was used as reference for Ella, the model elephant, and was immediately recognized when a story of a pioneering conservation group – co-founded by a photographer inspired by wildlife in East Africa – featured photography of a similarly striking style.
 The name of this elephant was Igor.
 He lived largely in Amboseli.
 This photograph was taken in 2007 and indeed the photographer was the very same—the one and only Nick Brandt, now co-founder of Big Life Foundation.
 (This iconic image of Igor is a big part of the visual identity of Big Life Foundation.)
 The one and only Igor was killed by poachers for his ivory in 2009, two years after this photograph was taken.
 He was 49 years of age.
-This project was not yet begun.

 “Elephant Drinking” Amboseli, 2007 (Killed by poachers, 2009) © Nick Brandt [nickbrandt.com]